 Helpful Tool to Roll the Omelette

 You have probably seen or used makisu (巻き簀), a bamboo mat, to roll sushi or stabilize the shape of Tamagoyaki.
-For decorative purpose, we use this special bamboo mat called onisudare (鬼簾, 鬼すだれ) for datemaki.
-This rolling mat have deep notches that gives the signature zigzag marks on the surface of the omelet.
+For the decorative purposes, we use this special bamboo mat called onisudare (鬼簾, 鬼すだれ) for datemaki.
+This rolling mat has deep notches that gives the signature zigzag marks on the surface of the omelet.

 If you don’t have onisudare, you can still use a regular bamboo mat to give a similar effect to datemaki.
-The ridges are less striking but it still look pretty (see right picture below).
+The ridges are less striking but they still look pretty (see the right picture below).

 Quick Tips For Making Datemaki